Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-\mypar{Results.} In Table~\ref{tab:superpixel}, we observe that training with an information-preserving, context-aware augmentation (colorizing) improves accuracy for both SimSiam and SimCLR.
-While BYOL generally performs more poorly than SimSiam and SimCLR, colorizing is still within standard deviation of DAGA.
-Composing augmentations with colorizing would likely further improve performance but we leave such ablations to future work.
-Lastly, we note that randomly-initialized models have $37.79\%$ accuracy, indicating that super-pixel data is a useful benchmark for future GCL evaluation~\cite{Dwivedi20_BenchmarkingGNNs}.
+\mypar{Results.} In Table~\ref{tab:superpixel}, we observe that training with an information-preserving, TAA (colorizing) improves accuracy for both SimSiam and SimCLR.
+While BYOL generally performs worse than SimSiam and SimCLR, colorizing is still within standard deviation of DAGAs.
+Composing augmentations with colorizing would likely further improve performance, but this investigation is left to future work.
+This confirms that learning invariance to irrelevant information, as determined by knowledge of the original data modality, is indeed a viable strategy for creating TAAs.
+Moreover, we note that randomly-initialized models have $37.79\%$ accuracy, indicating that super-pixel data can serve as a sufficiently complex benchmark for future GCL evaluation~\cite{Dwivedi20_BenchmarkingGNNs} (see Appendix~\ref{appendex:superpix} for affinity and representational similarity analysis).